This guide is here to give an overview of the channels we've decided to adopt and to give you some tips for how best to communicate with the network.

 Our tool for budgeting and financial decision making.
 Enspiral's discretionary budget is distributed using a democratic process.
 All contributors are welcome to raise buckets (funding requests) and comment on buckets.
 If your message is about spending collective money, it probably makes sense to post it here as a bucket or comment.

-Email - Everyone at Enspiral can pay a subscription fee to have an Enspiral email address if they need one to represent Enspiral to clients or the public.
+- Email - Everyone at Enspiral can pay a subscription fee to have an Enspiral email address if they need one to represent Enspiral to clients or the public.
 Email is great for one-on-one or small group correspondence, or one-way announcements.
-There are more details on the Google Apps page.
+Here's the email accounts agreement.

-Drive - We use Drive (Docs, Sheets, Forms) extensively, but we're moving all 'official' documentation off it and onto GitHub.
+- Drive - We use Drive (Docs, Sheets, Forms) extensively.
 If a team you're working with uses Drive, you'll be invited to the relevant folders/docs.

 We operate in an attention economy.
 Getting the attention of people at Enspiral is expensive!
 Here's some advice about making it count.